 Our exposure to market risk for changes in interest rates relates primarily to our investment in marketable securities.
-Our marketable securities portfolio includes government and government agencies debt instruments (U.S., European, and other) and corporate debt instruments.
-The fair value of our long and short-term securities is based upon their market values as of December 31, 2007.
+Our marketable securities portfolio includes government and government agencies debt instruments (U.S., European and other) and corporate debt instruments.
+By policy, we limit the amount of credit exposure to any one issuer.